Estate Planning May Seem Like No Fun But It Has To Be Done!

 Drafting a will is the first step in estate planning.

-According to the Angus Reid Institute, a vast number of people don’t have one!
-Unfortunately, 25% of Canadians don’t believe they are old enough to consider their final days and about 23% think they aren’t rich enough for it to make a difference.
+According to the Angus Reid Institute, many people don’t have one!
+Unfortunately, 25% of Canadians don’t believe they are old enough to consider their final days, and about 23% think they aren’t rich enough to make a difference.

 Well, the good news is there ARE Canadians who have wills: